A-KGeorge/dspx-benchmark/README.md

 - All benchmarks are **CPU-only** (no GPU/CUDA)
 - TensorFlow.js uses CPU backend (`tfjs-node`)
+- Results from all languages (JavaScript, Python, Java) are automatically combined for cross-language comparisons
 - Warmup runs ensure JIT optimization
 - Multiple repetitions for statistical reliability
 - Results saved as JSON for custom analysis

 ## Example Results

+**JavaScript (dspx):**

 ```json
 {